 Sheringham is one of Norfolk’s most popular seaside resorts for families and is host to a couple of Norfolk’s biggest annual events – the Sheringham Viking Festival in April, and the Cromer and Sheringham Crab and Lobster Festival in May.

-You can catch a period steam train from Sheringham to the pretty Georgian market town of Holt on the heritage North Norfolk Railway, known as The Poppy Line.
+You can catch a Norfolk steam train from Sheringham to the pretty Georgian market town of Holt on the heritage North Norfolk Railway, known as The Poppy Line.
 Travelling in one of the beautifully restored carriages is a wonderful way to enjoy the spectacular coastal scenery.

-There are over 1,000 acres of woodland, parkland and landscaped gardens at the National Trust Sheringham Park, where you can climb the viewing towers for superb views, and photographs, over the surrounding countryside and North Norfolk coast.
+There are over 1,000 acres of woodland, parkland and landscaped gardens at the National Trust Sheringham Park, where you can climb the viewing towers for superb views, and photographs, over the surrounding countryside and the North Norfolk coast.

 Where to Stay in Sheringham

-Turnstone Cottage, just a few steps from Sheringham Beach, is a family friendly four bedroomed holiday cottage.
+Turnstone Cottage, just a few steps from Sheringham Beach, is a family-friendly four-bedroomed holiday cottage.
 Perfect for self-catering, you’ll find everything you need for a fantastic seaside holiday.

 RELATED POST: 21 Amazing Things To Do in Sheringham